dgageot/dockercon16/README.md

   ```

 You replicated the whole application running on a single local machine, into the cloud.
+Your app runs into the `private` network only available for your containers.
+This is possible because the app is scoped by your team name.

+## What is the swarm cluster composed of ?

+You can check the swarm cluster composition by issuing the `docker-machine ls` command.
+You'll see a key-value store node named `kv`, a swarm master node named `master` and a few swarm nodes named `node-xx`.
+Docker will deploy your containers in the various swarm node.

 # 4 Connect to the other databases